Matt Vierling Player Props: Tigers vs. Giants

-On Friday, Matt Vierling (on the back of going 0-for-2) and the Detroit Tigers play the San Francisco Giants, whose starting pitcher will be Sean Manaea.
-First pitch is at 6:40 PM ET.
+Matt Vierling -- 2-for-6 with a double in his most recent game -- will be in action for the Detroit Tigers versus the San Francisco Giants, with Anthony DeSclafani on the hill, on April 15 at 1:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Blue Jays.
+He strung together two hits (going 2-for-6 with a double) in his most recent game against the Giants.

 Matt Vierling Game Info & Props vs. the Giants